Future Farm Investment Scheme full guidance

 If you are content with the offer, you must confirm you accept the offer within 14 calendar days of the date of the letter.
 Failure to accept your offer will result in the withdrawal of the grant offer.

-Once you have confirmed your grant offer acceptance, we will issue your grant award payment, and you will be able to order and purchase the item(s) listed in part 2 of Schedule 1 in your offer of grant letter that you identified in your application as delivering the schemes objectives for your business.
+Once you have confirmed your grant offer acceptance, we will issue your grant award payment, and you will be able to order and purchase the item(s) listed in part 2 of Schedule 1 in your Offer of Grant letter that you identified in your application as delivering the schemes objectives for your business.

-You must purchase in full, take delivery of (and install if required) all of the investments listed in part 2 of Schedule 1 in your offer of grant letter and provide evidence to SGRPID within nine months of the date of the Offer of Grant letter, please see the what you must do after you receive your grant payment section of this guidance for more information on what you will need to do.
+You must purchase in full, take delivery of (and install if required) all of the investments listed in part 2 of Schedule 1 in your Offer of Grant letter and provide evidence to SGRPID within nine months of the date of the Offer of Grant letter, please see the what you must do after you receive your grant payment section of this guidance for more information on what you will need to do.

 Please Remember: You cannot order, pay a deposit for or buy your items until you have confirmed your acceptance of the Offer of Grant.